-Study 2 Discussion
+Discussion

 The results of Study 2 showed that SE differences between democratic, industrialized countries were strongly associated with differences in the frequency of interaction with friends.
-In fact, by squaring the bivariate correlation between interaction quantity and SE, it can be calculated that social interaction explained no less than 41% of the variation in OECD countries' average SE level.
+In fact, squaring the bivariate correlation between interaction quantity and SE allowed us to calculate that social interaction explained no less than 41% of the variation in OECD countries' average SE level.
 By comparison, country averages of friendship quality (support) and the interaction between quantity and quality were not significantly associated with SE.
 This result differs from the findings obtained in Studies 1a and 1b, in which interaction quality was more strongly associated with SE than interaction quantity was.
-This interesting asymmetry will be discussed in more detail in the general discussion.
+This interesting asymmetry will be discussed in more detail in the General Discussion.